AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Discussion

 Anatomical regions detected by the model were investigated through saliency maps and input ablation.
-The saliency maps mainly highlighted the pubic symphysis, bladder, and prostate (Table~\ref{tab:expert_heatmap}, Figure~\ref{fig:gradcam}).
+The saliency maps mainly highlighted the pubic symphysis, bladder, and prostate (Figure~\ref{fig:gradcam}, Table~\ref{tab:expert_heatmap}).
 This is consistent with reports that some patients who had radiotherapy or MR-Linac treatment for prostate cancer experience genitourinary symptoms such as urinary frequency, urethral stricture, and cystitis \cite{liu_clinical_2023, pisani_urinary_2022, willigenburg_accumulated_2022}.
-While less has been reported on the pubic symphysis, pubic bone osteomyelitis and changes in T2- and T1-weighted signals of the involved pubic rami were reported in patients who had RT for prostate cancer \cite{sexton_magnetic_2019}.
-The result suggests that the AI model highlights RT-affected regions, including unexpected side effects, supporting its potential use in treatment assessment.
+While less has been reported on the pubic symphysis, pubic bone osteomyelitis and changes in T2- and T1-weighted signals of the involved pubic rami were reported in patients who had radiotherapy for prostate cancer \cite{sexton_magnetic_2019}.
+These results suggest that the AI model may capture radiotherapy-affected regions, including potential side effects, and that the detected changes may be associated with radiation exposure.

-Input ablation revealed that the prostate is the primary contributor to the prediction and the bladder and surrounding regions (bounding boxes) of both organs also contribute, indicating that these areas are affected by RT.
-While organ size is the dominant factor, MR intensity also plays a role.
-The model primarily leveraged changes in the prostate and bladder for inter‑fraction predictions, with pre‑ to post‑treatment differences most pronounced in the prostate.

 Quantitative analysis confirmed that the prostate enlarged and darkened with increased intensity heterogeneity, while the bladder shrank, darkened, and intensity became more uniform (Figure~\ref{fig:organ}).
-RT may have contributed to prostate enlargement and associated bladder compression, possibly reflecting treatment-related inflammatory changes.
-Signal darkening occurred in both, but increased intensity variability was observed only in the prostate, suggesting differential tissue responses to targeted versus non-targeted radiation.
+Radiotherapy may have contributed to prostate enlargement and associated bladder compression, possibly reflecting treatment-related inflammatory changes.
+Signal darkening occurred in both, but increased intensity variability was observed only in the prostate, suggesting different responses from targeted versus non-targeted radiation.

-When the expert conducted the same test on \textit{saliency-restricted-MR} images, the expert yielded performance significantly different from the baseline result but above chance, indicating that the model’s saliency maps capture some information about inter-fractional changes.
-The expert primarily relied on prostate features—volume, darkening, and edge clarity (Table~\ref{tab:expert_reason}), whereas the model also emphasized regions around the bladder and pubic symphysis (Table~\ref{tab:expert_heatmap}, Figure~\ref{fig:gradcam}), suggesting it may detect additional subtle changes not readily observed by humans.